floooh/floooh.github.io/_posts/2017-07-01-oryol-system-design.md

 in the code), instead entire classes of a system module either belong to the public interface of the module, or are considered module-private.

-The hint to the programmer is that public types and functions start with a uppercase letters, private types and functions with lowercase letters.
+The hint to the programmer is that public types and functions start with uppercase letters, private types and functions with lowercase letters.
 The compiler will not prevent the programmer from accessing private types, but this is 'here be dragons' territory.
 The private interfaces can change at